Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

     python3 data_generators/report.py

-The above script will ingest the data for last 10 years for following stocks in Timeseries data structure:
+The above script will ingest the data for the last 10 years for the following stocks in timeseries data structure:

     files/for_report/ABCBANK.csv
     files/for_report/ABCMOTORS.csv